Haryana sees increase in number of candidates with pending criminal cases

 New Delhi, Oct 14: The number of candidates with pending criminal cases in the Haryana assembly elections has increased this year when compared to 2014.

-A report by the Association for Democratic Reforms states that out of 1,138 candidates analysed, 117(10%) candidates have declared criminal cases against themselves.
-In 2014 Haryana Assembly Elections, out of 1343 candidates analysed, 94(7%) had declared criminal cases against themselves.
+A report by the Association for Democratic Reforms states that out of 1,138 candidates analysed, 117(10 per cent) candidates have declared criminal cases against themselves.
+In 2014 Haryana Assembly Elections, out of 1,343 candidates analysed, 94(7 per cent) had declared criminal cases against themselves.

 Haryana Assembly polls: Congress, JJP dub BJP's poll manifesto as 'jhumla patra'

-Among major parties, 13(15%) out of 87 candidates analysed from INC, 12(14%) out of 86 candidates analysed from BSP, 10(11%) out of 87 candidates analysed from Jannayak Janta Party, 7 (9%) out of 80 candidates analysed from INLD and 3(3%) out of 89 candidates from BJP have declared criminal cases against themselves in their affidavits.
+Among major parties, 13(15 per cent) out of 87 candidates analysed from INC, 12(14 per cent) out of 86 candidates analysed from BSP, 10(11 per cent) out of 87 candidates analysed from Jannayak Janta Party, 7 (9 per cent) out of 80 candidates analysed from INLD and 3(3 per cent) out of 89 candidates from BJP have declared criminal cases against themselves in their affidavits.

-Among major parties, 9(11%) out of 86 candidates analysed from BSP, 8(9%) out of 87 candidates analysed from INC, 6(7%) out of 87 candidates analysed from Jannayak Janta Party, 5 (6%) out of 80 candidates analysed from INLD and 1(1%) out of 89 candidates from BJP have declared serious criminal cases against themselves in their affidavits
+Among major parties, 9(11 per cent) out of 86 candidates analysed from BSP, 8(9 per cent) out of 87 candidates analysed from INC, 6(7 per cent) out of 87 candidates analysed from Jannayak Janta Party, 5 (6 per cent) out of 80 candidates analysed from INLD and 1(1 per cent) out of 89 candidates from BJP have declared serious criminal cases against themselves in their affidavits

 5 candidates have declared cases related to crime against women.
 Out of 5 candidates, 2 candidates have declared cases related to rape (IPC Section-376).